kptdev/kpt/package-examples/wordpress/README.md

 ### Configure setter values

 Setters are listed under `apply-setters` function in the pipeline definition of each package.
 You may declare new desired values for the setters by editing the `Kptfile` directly.
+Declare new value `wp-tag: 4.9-aapache` in `wordpress/Kptfile` and `ms-tag: 5.7` in `wordpress/mysql/Kptfile`

 ### Render the declared values